nickvidal/mailsheet/README.md

 - Close the Google API Console tab.
 - Close the Script editor.

 *Observation*: if you have trouble with the Google API Console, please make sure you are opening the correct Google Account.
-You might need to log off from the other account(s).
+You may need to log off from the other account(s).

-You are all set to send the second template.
-But if you plan to send bulk email, please read the following section for the *Complete Setup*.
+You are all set to send the second template, but if you plan to send bulk email, please read the following section for the complete setup.

 ## Complete Setup